 The past 2 years I’ve been to Spain on 7 different occasions.
 On many of those, I rented a car to drive around the country and visit some lesser known places in Spain.
 The first time, I thought I found a cheap car hire in Spain but there were a lot of hidden costs and in the end, the car rental costed a fortune.
 With all my experiences of renting a car in Spain, I now am able to save money on car rental in Spain and I share my budget car rental in Spain tips with you!

 Budget Car Rental in Spain

 Spain is perfect to rent a car.
-Of course you can visit the big cities like Madrid or Barcelona.
+Of course, you can visit the big cities like Madrid or Barcelona.
 But the countryside is very diverse and finding little villages where time stood still gives you the ultimate Spanish experience.
-Having a rental car is perfect to get off the beaten path and to visit lesser known sights and attractions.
-You save time and money when you have hire a car for your holiday in Spain.
+Having a rental car is perfect to get off the beaten path and to visit lesser-known sights and attractions.
+You save time and money when you have hired a car for your holiday in Spain.
 Here are my 10 budget tips for car hire in Spain to save money.

 How to Save Money on Renting a Car in Spain?

 The below 10 car rental budget tips will help you save money on your rental car in Spain (and other countries) and not break the bank.
 Of course, to hire a car in Spain does cost some money.
 This guide is to make sure you don’t pay more for your rental car than strictly necessary.
 Below I give some detailed money-saving hacks and budget tips but in general, my advice is: Think ahead!
 Planning and preparation is key to save money on renting a car abroad.

 The Ultimate Car Hire in Spain Budget Tips